 Whatever the request may be, more often than not the startup or small business owner concerned is making one of two mistakes in their decision making process:

-- (Bad): They fail to identify the underlying business issue the particular marketing initiative is designed to address.
+- (Bad): They fail to identify the underlying business issue the particular marketing initiative should be designed to address.

 - (Worse): They have identified the business problem, but have come up with their own take on what marketing action needs to be implemented.